 During your pet’s appointment, a complete cardiac physical examination will be performed.
-In the majority of cases an echocardiogram (ultrasound of the heart) and ECG (heart rhythm check) will also be completed.
+In the majority of cases an echocardiogram (ultrasound of the heart) and ECG (heart rhythm check) will also be performed.
 Your pet’s medical record and past diagnostics will be reviewed, and recommendations about further testing or treatment will be made.
 Results and recommendations of the consultation will be given to your primary care veterinarian and your veterinarian will discuss the results with you.
 Illness other than cardiac disease will not be treated by JVCC.

 Will my pet be sedated?